HAlakrish/next-starter/README.md

 - Jest is configured to work with TypeScript and React.
 - Mocks are used for Next.js navigation, next-auth, and other external dependencies.
-- Problematic ESM modules (such as `@heroui/ripple` and `framer-motion`) are mocked in test files to avoid dynamic import errors.

 ### Adding New Tests